Support this site with Purchase CD's, calendars and books about Exeter

 17 Smith Mrs. Henrietta. shopkeeper

-Source: Various sources including a leaflet Exeter City Wall by the Devon Archaeological Society, Victorian Exeter by Robert Newton.
+Source: Various sources including a leaflet Exeter City Wall by the Devon Archaeological Society, Victoria Exeter by Robert Newton.